theandrew168/pg2s3/README.md

 ### Data Included
 The backups created by pg2s3 are data-only and don't include global information such as roles and tablespaces.
 To include those would require running pg2s3 as a database superuser which introduces additional security risks.
+One of the design goals for pg2s3 was to be as useful as possible without requiring elevated database access.
 Instead, it is expected that restores will only ever be ran against databases that are already configured with the necessary roles.
-More specifically, any schemes / tables that need to be created (as part of the restoration) will be owned by the user that pg2s3 used to connect to the database.
+During restoration, any schemes / tables that need to be created will be owned by the user that pg2s3 uses to connect to the database.

 This tool is intended for simple database access patterns: where all schems and tables within a database are owned by a single user and have default permissions.
 If your use case is more complex than this and you need support for any of the following: